WICG/file-system-access/MoveAndRename.md

 There are three cases to consider when moving to other directories:

 ## (1) Moving to a Non-Local File System

-Moving across file systems cannot be guaranteed to be atomic if the operation cannot be completed successfully (ex: network connection issues, lack disk space, etc.).
+Moving across file systems cannot be guaranteed to be atomic if the operation cannot be completed successfully (e.g. network connection issues, lack disk space, etc.).
 This may result in partial writes to the target directory.

 Note that this approach is no worse than what is available currently.